Commercial Users of Functional Programming 2015

 We strongly encourage submissions from people in communities that are underrepresented in functional programming, including but not limited to women; people of color; people in gender, sexual and romantic minorities; people with disabilities; people residing in Asia, Africa, or Latin America; and people who have never presented at a conference before.
 We recognize that inclusion is an important part of our mission to promote functional programming.
 So that CUFP can be a safe environment in which participants openly exchange ideas, we abide by the SIGPLAN Conference Code of Conduct Policy.

-Nevertheless, presentations will be video taped and presenters will be expected to sign an ACM copyright release form.
+Nevertheless, presentations will be recorded and presenters will be expected to sign an ACM copyright release form.

-Note that we will need all presenters to register for the CUFP workshop and travel to Gothenburg at their own expense.
+Note that we will need all presenters to register for the CUFP workshop and travel to Vancouver at their own expense.

 Focus on the interesting bits: Think about what will distinguish your talk, and what will engage the audience, and focus there.
 There are a number of places to look for those interesting bits.

-Getting things done: How did you deal with large software development in the absence of a myriad of pre-existing support that are often expected in larger commercial environments (IDEs, coverage tools, debuggers, profilers) and without larger, proven bodies of libraries?
+Getting things done: How did you deal with large-scale software development in the absence of pre-existing support tools that are often expected in larger commercial environments (IDEs, coverage tools, debuggers, profilers) and without larger, proven bodies of libraries?
 Did you hit any brick walls that required support from the community?

-Don't just be a cheerleader: It's easy to write a rah-rah talk about how well FP worked for you, but CUFP is more interesting when the talks also spend time on what doesn't work.
+Don't just be a cheerleader: It's easy to write a rah-rah talk about how well FP worked for you, but CUFP is more interesting when the talks also cover what doesn't work.
 Even when the results were all great, you should spend more time on the challenges along the way than on the parts that went smoothly.